AungMyoKyaw/aungmyokyaw/readme.md

 > you all gonna pay the price [not 😉 face]

+> you might win the battle, but i will win the war

 ---

 I can't stop loving this Burmese cover song of [莫文蔚 Karen Mok's "他不愛我" (He Loves Me Not)](https://youtu.be/nuWIJIn7wkw) 🥹